 Surveys were undertaken in 2004 and 2007 , and a consultation in 2004 , but in view of the sensitive nature of the solution, and agreement on the re-use of graves was reached ‘in principle’ in 2007 .
 Although the religious beliefs of Jews and Moslems discourage the disturbance of remains and favour one burial per plot, these and the Commonwealth War Graves Commission, who also have strong objections, represent only a small fraction of the total burials.
 Although the majority of respondees to the Home Office/DCA Consultation on the re-use of graves were in favour of such action, ‘a substantial minority’ indicated a strong aversion, especially those from the ‘general public’.

-The HC Library Standard Note, “Reuse of Graves“, published in 2012, catalogues the developments over the previous 11 years and suggests that little is likely to change.
-In the concluding section “What does the present [Coalition] Government intend to do?” are the following ministerial exchanges:
+The HC Library Standard Note, “Reuse of Graves“, published in 2012, catalogued the developments over the previous 11 years and the concluding section “What does the present [Coalition] Government intend to do?” suggested that little was likely to change.

 As L&RUK has no specific statistical expertise, we will not attempt to analyse the recent BBC data, other than to note it appears as though the median values of parish town council and unitary authority data are broadly similar to the earlier government information.
 Thus with no modifications in burial practice, the available space in these cemeteries is set to run out in about 22 years’ time.
 Nevertheless, as the BBC headline indicated, at local level the situation is considerably more pressing.